ST10456305/PROG5121-A1-PART1/README.md

 # README - ChatApp Login Page

 This is the login and registration page for a chat app.
 It lets you register a username, password, and phone number, and then log in.
-Made in Java with a GUI and tests.
-AI (ChatGPT) helped write and test the code for this assignment.
+Made in Java with tests.
+AI (ChatGPT) helped recommend code for this project.

 ## References